Introverts and Improv: Oil and Water, or Peanut Butter and Jelly?

 Let's stay on track here.
 So the largest cohort of my group identifies as introverted, and that includes me.
 Many folks are surprised to find out that I am an introvert.
 I prefer intimate gatherings, minimal stimulus, and I need my alone time to feel balanced.
 You may be thinking, but how can that be?
 You act like a menace on stage in front of people so frequently!
 This is true.
 I don't pretend to know any true psychology behind why introverts and improv work, but since I am part of that enigma group, I'll tell you a few things I know.

 So, introverts to improv are like peanut butter to jelly.
 It works.
-It may seem as though I am drawing too many conclusions from my small data sample (math quiz answer: 11), but actually these have been my observations over my 13 years as an improv performer and teacher.
+It may seem as though I am drawing too many conclusions from my small data sample (math quiz answer: 11), but actually these have been my observations over my 14 years as an improv performer and instructor.
 And none of this is to say that extroverted people have little to gain from the art form and its principles.
 They also have a lot to gain.
 I am just here to debunk the myth that improv is just for our social butterfly friends.

 Whether you're a business considering working with WitWorks, or you're an individual interested in taking an improv class, just scroll away from this knowing that introversion is not a blocker.
 If you're curious, it's for you.
 Introvert or extrovert, it's for you friend.